pelo-tech/whoop-google-sheets/README.md

 There are instructions on how to set up the sheet (which you should take a copy of on your own google drive) are on the 'Config' tab

-# Demo Video (Legacy version of the sheet)
+# Demo Video
-You can watch a demo video on how to set this up at: https://www.youtube.com/watch?v=x19G39cXkoM
+You can watch a demo video on how to set this up at: https://youtu.be/BbdoU6001Ns